 This evaluation report represents the first four years of the 5-year HOPE Initiative (2019-2023).
-The report serves as the external evaluation of Hawaii's 1115 waiver and was conducted by the University of Hawaii' at
+The report serves as the external evaluation of Hawai'i's 1115 waiver and was conducted by the University of Hawai'i at

 Mānoa (UH) Social Science Research Institute (SSRI).
-The evaluation encompasses all populations described in the Special Terms & Conditions.
+The evaluation encompasses all populations described in the Special Terms & Conditions and meets CMS's report requirements (see box I.1).